dhairyas87/namaste-react/README.md

 2) Functional Components :- New Way Writing code

 JSX Santiize the data and prevent cross script data  (Malicious data is removed by the JSX)

+# EP 04 :- Coding of the swiggy UI

+This to take consideration is the wireframes and components needed to make a simple swiggy ui app

+Any App :- Senior Engineer

+1) Planning :- UI Design / Mock / Wireframes

+2) Low Level Design :- Components

+    -> Header
+        -> Logo
+        -> Nav Items
+    -> Body
+        -> Search Component
+        -> Restaurant card container
+            -> Restaurant Card
+                -> Img
+                -> Name of Restaurant
+                -> Cusines
+                -> Star Rating
+                -> Time to prepare
+    -> Footer
+        -> Links (Address, Contact Info)
+        -> Copyright

+Style attribute in a JSX is a java script object and needs to be given as a java script object